 Research into how to manage injuries as soon as they happen so more people are walking out of hospital after an injury – For example Dr Marc Ruitenberg’s IVIg trial at the University of Queensland.

 Research into curing long term injuries.
 For example, the David Prast Research Fellowships for Spinal Neuromodulation and Spinal Cord Regeneration at the University of Technology Sydney.

 To ensure we’re supporting the best research and that the brightest minds are working together.
-For example, the annual SpinalCure SCI Research Symposium at the University of Queensland.
+For example, the SpinalCure SCI Research Symposium at the University of Queensland.

 Funding and support in these three areas means we are getting closer than ever to finding a cure.